GLOSSARY OF TERMS

-A sequence of events that happen within the form of a piece of music.
+A sequence of events that happens within the form of a piece of music.

 Person who adapts a musical composition by scoring for voices or instruments.

-Process by which all audio elements of a project (sync dialogue, voice-over recording, sound design/effects, music) are integrated into a final mix with balanced audio levels.
+Process by which all audio elements of a project (sync dialogue, voice-over recording, sound design/effects, music) are assembled into a final mix.